Leipzig-Leutzsch station

 Leipzig-Leutzsch (Bahnhof Leipzig-Leutzsch) is a railway station located in Leipzig, Germany.
 The station is located on the junction of the Leipzig–Großkorbetha railway and Leipzig–Probstzella railway.
 The train services are operated by Deutsche Bahn.
-Since December 2013 the station is served by the S-Bahn Mitteldeutschland.
+Since December 2013 the station has been served by the S-Bahn Mitteldeutschland.

-The railway station underwent major renovations in 2008, when a new access point was built on Georg-Schwarz-Straße, together with three new 140 m platforms.
+The railway station underwent major renovations in 2008, when a new entrance was built on Georg-Schwarz-Straße, along with three new 140 m platforms.
 The old station building is located further north-east, on Am Ritterschlößchen, opposite the intersection with Am Sportpark.